Ancient Roman bathing: Roman bathhouses

 Roman bathhouses offered amenities in addition to the bathing ritual.
 Ancillary spaces in the bathhouse proper housed food and perfume-selling booths, libraries, and reading rooms.
 Stages accommodated theatrical and musical performances.
 Adjacent stadia provided spaces for exercise and athletic competitions.
 Inside the bathhouses proper, marble mosaics tiled the elegant floors.
 The stuccoed walls frequently sported frescoes of trees, birds, and other pastoral images.
 Sky-blue paint, gold stars, and celestial imagery adorned interior domes.
 Statuary and fountains decorated the interior and exterior.

-The Romans also constructed baths in their colonies, taking advantage of the natural hot springs occurring in Europe to construct baths at Aix-en-Provence and Vichy in France, Bath and Buxton in England, Aachen and Wiesbaden in Germany, Baden in Austria, and Aquincum in Hungary, among other locations.
+The Romans also constructed baths in their colonies, taking advantage of the natural hot springs occurring in North Africa, such as the Algerian Hammam Essalihine, as well as in Europe where they constructed baths at Aix-en-Provence and Vichy in France, Bath and Buxton in England, Aachen and Wiesbaden in Germany, Baden in Austria, and Aquincum in Hungary, among other locations.
 These baths became centers for recreational and social activities in Roman communities.
 Libraries, lecture halls, gymnasiums, and formal gardens became part of some bath complexes.
 In addition, the Romans used the hot thermal waters to relieve their suffering from rheumatism, arthritis, and overindulgence in food and drink.

 Thus, the Romans elevated bathing to fine art, and their bathhouses physically reflected these advancements.
 The Roman bath, for instance, included a far more complex ritual than a simple immersion or sweating procedure.
 The various parts of the bathing ritual (undressing, bathing, sweating, receiving a massage and resting), required separated rooms which the Romans built to accommodate those functions.
 The segregation of the sexes and the additions of diversions not directly related to bathing also directly impacted the shape and form of bathhouses.
 The elaborate Roman bathing ritual and its resultant architecture served as precedents for later European and American bathing facilities.
 Formal garden spaces and opulent architectural arrangement equal to those of the Romans reappeared in Europe by the end of the eighteenth century.
 Major American spas followed suit a century later.